The Employment Law Review: Bermuda

 Employees are entitled to at least one week's notice if they are paid weekly, two weeks' notice if they are paid every two weeks and, in other cases, one month's notice.
 If the contract stipulates a greater amount of notice, the longer notice period will apply.
 An employer may elect to make payment in lieu of notice and confer all other benefits that would have been due up to the end of the employee's notice period.
 If the employee leaves without giving proper notice, the employer need only pay salary plus any accrued but unused vacation and benefits, up to the last day worked.
 If the employer suffers loss, it may sue the employee for compensatory damages, but in practice this rarely happens.

-As to rehire rights, if the Employment Tribunal upholds an employee's complaint of unfair dismissal, the Tribunal has the statutory power to award either reinstatement or re-engagement of the employee in comparable work.
-However, the Tribunal practically will not order this relief against an unwilling employer, just as the courts will not specifically enforce a contract of employment at the suit of either party, since it is undesirable to compel an unwilling party to maintain continuous personal relations with another.
+As to rehire rights, if an employment tribunal upholds an employee's complaint of unfair dismissal, the tribunal has the statutory power to award either reinstatement or re-engagement of the employee in comparable work.
+However, the tribunal practically will not order this relief against an unwilling employer, just as the courts will not specifically enforce a contract of employment at the suit of either party, since it is undesirable to compel an unwilling party to maintain continuous personal relations with another.

 The parties are free to enter into a settlement agreement, which is construed and enforced in accordance with normal contract law principles.
 Stamp duty of Bd$25 should be applied to the agreement to be enforceable (unless the employer is an exempted company), pursuant to the Stamp Duties Act 1976.
 If a complaint has been filed with the Department of Labour Relations, written confirmation of the fact of settlement signed by both parties must be sent to the Department for it to close its file.
 The terms need not be disclosed.

-An employee is redundant under the Act when his or her termination is, or is part of, a reduction in the workforce that is a direct result of any of the conditions of redundancy, namely:
+A redundancy under the Act applies when a termination of employment is, or is part of, a reduction in the workforce that is a direct result of any of the conditions of redundancy, namely:

 - the modernisation, mechanisation or automation of all or part of the employer's business;